 This course will focus on the theories and techniques of radio and television performing.
 Project assignments and classroom critique sessions apply the theories to practical situations.
 Input from guest professionals and evaluation sessions of professional performers will provide additional insight for the student.

 Digital Photography is the study of basic digital photographic procedures, including digital camera and processing techniques.
 Approaching digital photography as an art form and as a communicative medium, the course will introduce students to the specific techniques used in such fields as fine art photography, photojournalism and photography for advertising.
-By permission of instructor.

 Courses covering various topics of interest in this particular discipline are offered regularly.
 Contact department or program chair for more information.